dorontal/consciousness/README.md

 Start with the following axioms:

-1. Every "thing" in the universe is "connected".
+1. Every "thing" in the universe is "connected"
-2. Every "thing" in the universe is in constant "flux" (the only thing that is constant in the universe is change).
+2. Every "thing" in the universe is in constant "flux" (the only thing that is constant in the universe is change)

 ## Theory of consciousness